the-tinderbox/bip32/README.md

 addr: 1MJ9PojuE1rA1E8wtrdQXjxaqZdsgddhoh
 ```

+> Please note that passing mnemonic as command line arguments is not secure
+> since it may get captured in the shell command history.
+To avoid this do
+> not pass mnemonic as command line args and instead let the tool ask for
+> it as an input on STDIN

 In order to explore the keys better, let's output all keys that are
 part of this step.
 This is done using `--show-all-keys` flag